iPapkorn/telega/README.md

 2. Words like "I", "my", "our", "we" and "us" should be replaced with your channel name.
 This would help eliminate ambiguity.

-3. Kindly avoid the use of numerical currency values as this can be misleading.
+3. Kindly avoid the use of numerical or non-numerical currency values, as this can be misleading.

 4. Ads categorized as crypto, forex, stocks, bets, and movies can only apply for a 3-day plan.